 North Dakota State AAUW Meeting

-Due to the Convid-19 Pandemic and the restrictions on group meetings the physical AAUW North Dakota State Meeting scheduled for May 1-2, 2020 in Fargo, ND is canceled.
-Fargo-Moorhead AAUW has graciously offered to host the 2021 meeting.
-AAUW North Dakota will be holding a phone conference meeting on Saturday, May 2.
+Due to the Convid-19 Pandemic and the restrictions on group meetings the physical AAUW North Dakota State Meeting will be held via Zoom again this year on Saturday, March 6.
+Please

 2019 AAUW North Dakota State Meeting